mininet/mininet.github.com/source/walkthrough/index.markdown

 footer: true
 ---

-This walkthrough demonstrates most Mininet commands, plus its typical usage in concert with the Wireshark dissector.
+This walkthrough demonstrates most Mininet commands, as well as its typical usage in concert with the Wireshark dissector.

 It assumes that your base system is the Mininet VM, or a native install with all OpenFlow tools and Mininet installed.